-By NetRush Social Media and Editorial Coordiator, Connor Parsons.
+By NetRush Social Media and Editorial Coordinator, Connor Parsons

 Originally published by Vancouver Business Journal

-How does a growing company stay true to its culture and employees when success brings swift, constant changes to the workplace?
+How does a growing company stay true to its culture and employees when success brings swift, constant change to the workplace?

-While much of a company’s focus tends to shifts toward the initiatives that drive financial opportunities, maintaining inclusion and transparency across departments can’t be overlooked.
+While much of a company’s focus shifts toward the initiatives that drive financial opportunities, maintaining inclusion and transparency across departments can’t be overlooked.

 It’s an essential.

 Culture is a huge selling point when it comes to hiring employees.
 It guides how people work and, if positively maintained, contributes to long-term retention.